 - Next month marks a year since my family and I moved into our new house in Rosemont.
 I am embarrassed to admit that there is still one room in my house that has several unpacked boxes… that room is my home office!
 With two toddlers in the house, it’s been easier to work out of the house at the office or coffee shops around town.
 But now, I need a dedicated space tucked away from toys and toddlers, especially while I am on virtual client appointments!
 I’ve committed to unboxing at least one box per day so I have a functional and peaceful home office to work from for the foreseeable future.
 You can read some of our tips for having a functional home office here and tackling spring cleaning while practicing social distancing here.

 - It is also critical that as a community we support our local business during this time.
 I’ve committed to ordering at least one thing (or buying a gift card for those businesses that have closed) per day.
 Last night, I had take out from Mason Social.
 Curbside pickup from Taqueria Poblano with some of their amazing margarita mix is next on my list!
-You can see the full list of places participating in curbside pickup here.
-We are updating this list daily!

 - Lastly, I’ve been committing to get outside and enjoy this beautiful time of year at least twice per day.
 Flowers and trees (like our beloved cherry blossoms) are blooming and the sun is setting later.
 Whether that means going for a walk or a run or playing in the backyard with my kids, getting out of the house (while keeping social distance of course) is critical to my mental well-being!